Medicare in Montana

-- More than 253,000 residents are enrolled in Medicare in Montana (more than 22% of the state’s population).
-10% are under 65 and enrolled due to a disability.
+- More than 254,000 residents are enrolled in Medicare in Montana (more than 22% of the state’s population1).
+10% are under 65 and enrolled due to a disability.2

-- Since 2013, Montana has required Medigap insurers to offer plans to disabled Medicare beneficiaries under the age of 65, but premiums are higher for these enrollees.
+- Montana requires Medigap insurers to offer plans to disabled Medicare beneficiaries under the age of 65,6 but premiums are higher for these enrollees.4

 Medicare enrollment in Montana

 In most cases, Medicare eligibility starts when a person turns 65.
-But Medicare also provides coverage for disabled Americans under age 65, once they have been receiving disability benefits for 24 months (or have kidney failure or ALS).
-Nationwide, 12% of Medicare beneficiaries are under age 65; in Montana, it’s about 10%.
+But Medicare also provides coverage for disabled Americans under age 65, once they have been receiving disability benefits for 24 months or have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+Nationwide, about 12% of Medicare beneficiaries are under age 65;1 in Montana, it’s about 10%.2